Health Cares About Domestic Violence Day Action Kit

 Activities You Can Organize

-Learn more about organizing for HCADV Day through this webinar recorded HCADV Day 2017.
+Learn more about organizing for HCADV Day through these HCADV Day Planning webinar slides!

 - Introduce the subject of domestic violence by sending an e-mail to colleagues about the day.

 - Post information on your company, community or school’s website about the day.

 - Collaborate with a local domestic violence agency to hold a community awareness forum or DV101 training at the health center.
 Find your local DV agency here.

 - Organize a resource table and distribute facts sheets, patient educational materials, and a local resource list with phone numbers of local shelters, hotlines, and community resources.
 View an example of a local resources webpage from Colorado Division of Criminal Justice, Department of Public Safety.

 - Install screen savers on all computers that provide DV resources.

 - Encourage providers to wear “Is someone hurting you?
 You can talk to me about it” buttons.